2025-26 Ski Season Progress Report as of January 17, 2026

 Winter Park

 Southern and Western Colorado: The November California/Arizona storm made it to Wolf Creek, so the early December snow opened the whole area on a 31-38 inch base (now 28-35) plus over half of Monarch.
-With just a few inches the rest of December, open runs elsewhere are mostly manmade and terrain is nearly as limited as in northern Colorado with base depths no more than 2 feet.
-Steep terrain is unlikely to open before February.
+With just a few inches the rest of December, open runs elsewhere were mostly manmade and terrain was nearly as limited as in northern Colorado with base depths less than 30 inches.
+Steep terrain is unlikely to open for at least another month.
+The average one foot of snow in early January did not change the above situation at most areas.
+The Aspen areas improved some with 2+ feet new snow.
+It has since been dry.

 Area